tarwn/lessthandot-hugo/blogs/content/posts/2009-05-17-ssis-import-all-text-files-use-regex-par.md

   * Import a directory of files using the SqlBulkCopy method in Script Tasks.
   * Use Script Component transformations type asynchronously.

 I'm going to show how to import a text file into a varchar(max) field although I think the better choice in performance and maintainability is to have the path to the file stored as a pointer and leave the files as is in the directory system.
-Many cases, DBAs are not very fond of storing file contents in databases as it causes performance issues and the data types need to be large enough to handle the, “big ones”.
+Many cases, DBAs are not very fond of storing file contents in databases as it causes performance issues and the data types need to be large enough to handle the, "big ones".
 This means planning and choosing a data type to optimize storage is difficult.

 There is also a requirement to know a few ways of reading text files into tables even if not used here.